About Us

 School Leadership

 Schoolwide administrative support services and cross-school functions are provided by centralized units (central administrative units) led by associate and assistant deans and directors.
-These leaders, the chairs of the seven academic departments and the director of the Public Health Leadership Program are identified on the organizational chart below.
+These leaders and the chairs of the eight academic departments are identified on the organizational chart below.
 Together, these School leaders and student leaders comprise the Dean’s Council.
 Links to web pages for all units follow the organizational chart.
 Each department also has its own organization and leadership.

 Our Department Units